Questions to Get Started – How to Present to Senior Management Without Being Terrified

 “On behalf of the 27-member committee, thank you for this exciting opportunity.
 The friendships we have formed and our increased company knowledge is invaluable to us all.
 The entire team is committed to this project.
 We are asking for your okay to start the pilot program.”

-You will make a strong impression and increase your chances of acceptance when you can be short, clear, and concise.
+When you are short, clear, and concise, you will make a strong impression and increase your chances of acceptance.

 Fripp Virtual Training FrippVT Public Speaking & Presentation Skills Training LogoIf you want to become a great speaker easily, conveniently, and quickly, FrippVT can help.
 Take a complimentary test drive of this interactive, web-based platform and enjoy three free chapters on Stories, Openings, and Sales: http://frippvt.com